instructor-ai/instructor/docs/concepts/raw_response.md

-Often times not only do you want the base model but may also want the original response from the API.
-You can do this by retrieving the `raw_response`, since the `raw_response` is also a pydantic model, you can use any of the pydantic model methods on it.
+# Creating a model with completions

+In instructor>1.0.0 we have a custom client, if you wish to use the raw response you can do the following

 ```python
 import instructor